 However, Laravel receives frequent updates, which can cause issues when older versions unexpectedly lose functionality.
-It’s also not as nimble as other options.
+It’s also not as agile as other options.

 Ruby on Rails

-As the name suggests, this open-source web framework was written in Ruby.
-It is one of the oldest back-end frameworks still in popular use, having been released in 2004.
-It’s also a full-stack framework, applicable to front and back-end development.
+As the name suggests, Ruby on Rails is an open-source web framework written in Ruby.
+It is one of the oldest back-end frameworks still widely used, having been released in 2004.
+Ruby on Rails is also a full-stack framework applicable to front and back-end development.

 Its time-tested stability makes it a favorite for developing e-commerce applications.
 However, its popularity has begun to wane thanks to several newer options.